 Japan is the home of many popular video game companies, including Nintendo, Sony, SEGA, CAPCOM, SQUARE ENIX and KONAMI.
 Thus, the Japanese video game industry is robust, bringing in US$19.2 billion in game revenue in 2018 and serving 67.6 million players in Japan.2

 However, while Japan's video game industry as a whole is strong and Japan is the third-largest video game market worldwide, e-sports is less popular in Japan than in other countries, such as the United States, China and South Korea.
 Revenue from the Japanese e-sports market in 2018 was only US$44.2 million,3 accounting for roughly 0.3 per cent of the revenue of the total Japanese video game industry.

 However, the landscape is changing quickly, and Japanese e-sports is in the midst of a boom.
 The 2018 revenue figure of US$44.2 million grew from a mere US$3 million in 2017 and is expected to rise further in 2019.
 Given that the worldwide e-sports market brought in US$905.6 million in global revenue in 2018,4 Japan is an important emerging market for e-sports.

-One of the reasons that the development of e-sports in Japan has been hindered is the uncertainty of interpretation of legal regulations restricting the amount of prize money and the operation of e-sports businesses.
+One of the reasons that the development of e-sports in Japan has been hindered is the uncertainty of the interpretation of legal regulations restricting the amount of prize money and the operation of e-sports businesses.
 Because of the market's rapid growth, solutions to these regulatory issues are beginning to arise.5 However, much of the discussion of the regulatory hurdles facing e-sports has overlooked the immigration aspect despite the fact that immigration issues are critical given the international nature of the e-sports industry.
 Given this, this chapter aims to provide a basic overview of Japanese immigration laws as they relate to e-sports as a starting point for future discussions.